remoteintech/remote-jobs/company-profiles/anomali.md

 ## Remote status

-Anomali offers a competitive benefits package with comprehensive insurance coverage, paid time off, and other great perks on remote jobs.
+Anomali offers remote jobs with comprehensive insurance coverage, paid time off, and other great perks.
 Checkout remote jobs on our career page by selecting work type as Full Time Remote.
 Please note, the benefits listed below apply to all US employees.
 For employees based outside the US, benefits package will be country specific.

 ## Region